-Sub-Areas No.2, No.3 and No.4 of the Expanded Area (shown in Figure 2-1) are located in the former Area 2-2 and Area 3-1.
-The two sessions of PCM for the Draft RWP for Area 2-2 were held on 3 April 2016 at the office of DUHD of MOC in Kyauktan Township.
-In addition, another session of PCM for the Draft RWP for the Expanded Area of Area 2-1 was held on 19 January 2018.
-The summaries of these meetings are presented in Table 8-1 and Table 8-2, and the records of meetings are included in Annex-1.
+Sub-Areas No.1 of the Expanded Area 2 (shown in Figure 2-1) is originally located in the former Area 2-2.
+The two sessions of PCM for the draft RWP for Area 2-2 were held on 3 April 2016 at the office of DUHD of MOC in Kyauktan Township.
+The summary of this meeting is presented in Table 8-1, and the record of meeting is included in Annex-1.